Thanks for stopping by my review of the MONQ Portable Aromatherapy Diffuser.

 MONQ , (pronounced ‘monk’), is a line of 7 blends of portable essential oil diffusers.

 Each blend is said to have its own unique aroma inspired mood benefits.
-The Zen blend, which I chose to review, is said to promote feelings of calm and relaxation, so of course I was instantly intrigued and wanted to give it a try.
+The Zen blend, which I chose to review because of my life long issues with anxiety, is said to promote feelings of calm and relaxation, so of course I was instantly intrigued and wanted to give it a try.
 (Thank you to MONQ for being kind enough to give me a sample to try at no charge.)

 I wasn’t sure what I should expect with this product because I had no experience with aromatherapy.
 I am a bit of a cynical person so I wondered if I would really gain any benefit from it.
 And if I am going to be 100% honest, I also had some reservations about trying it because I have become a pretty health conscious person over the years, and I don’t like the idea of inhaling something without knowing exactly what it is.
 I knew I needed to educate myself a little bit.
 I decided to start by doing some research into essential oils.